Image courtesy of Jack and Jem Photography

 1. Choose Your Location

 Australia is quite a large country, which means it’s home to many different kinds of climates and communities.
 This diverse region is home to lush forests, stunning beaches, and serene deserts, as well as beautiful cities.
-So, the first thing you should do when considering a destination wedding in Australia is deciding where you’d like to have your wedding.
+So now that you've found the love of your life and got that perfect engagement ring, the first thing you should do when considering a destination wedding in Australia is deciding where you’d like to have your wedding.

 To give you some location inspiration, let’s go over some popular areas.
 For city lovers, Sydney (and, more specifically, near the Sydney Harbour Bridge) is a hot option.
 For those who love the beach, consider the beautiful and beachy Carins or the Witsundays.
 If you’re more interested in the countryside, Norfolk Island is a lushly green, idyllic location.
 Of course, these are only a few of Australia’s many beautiful locations.
 If you’re not sure exactly where in Australia you want to tie the knot, take a little time to research and find your dream destination.

 If at all possible, it’s a great idea for your and your fiancé to visit your wedding destination in advance.
 This is useful for many reasons.
 For one, visiting gives you the opportunity to make sure your desired location is as lovely in person as it looks in pictures.
 Visiting in person also allows you to check out different venues and vendors yourself, so you don’t have to rely only on internet reviews before you start putting down deposits.

 A destination wedding is a big time and money commitment.
 Not only for you but for your guests as well.
 So, for any destination wedding, it’s important to be considerate of your guests and allow them plenty of time to plan their attendance.